Self-Drive Nova Scotia & Maritime Magic Treasures

 Arrive Halifax and transfer independently to your hotel for a two night stay.
 Halifax is situated on one of the world’s largest harbours and has a rich maritime history.

 Enjoy a day exploring the museums and waterfront district of Halifax, with its restored Historic Properties.
 Visit the Citadel that has guarded the city since the 18 century and the lovely Public Gardens dating back to 1867.
-You could also take a harbour cruise aboard the Bluenose II.
+You could also take a harbour cruise aboard the Tall Ship Silva.
 Enjoy eating in one of the many restaurants in this charming city – many specialising in seafood but also featuring farm-to-fork and craft breweries.

 Halifax to Western Shore, Nova Scotia (47 miles)